Matoma

-Tom Stræte Lagergren (born 29 May 1991), professionally known as Matoma, is a Norwegian DJ and record producer.
+Tom Stræte Lagergren (born 29 May 1991), known professionally as Matoma, is a Norwegian DJ and record producer.

 Early life

-Lagergren was born in Åsnes, Norway.
+Lagergren was born in Åsnes Municipality, Norway.
 He started playing the piano as a child.
 During that period, he won a contest to perform alongside Norwegian pianists Håvard Gimse and Leif Ove Andsnes.
 As he grew tired of classical piano, Lagergren began mixing on his computer.
 He holds a bachelor's degree in Music Technology from the Norwegian University of Science and Technology.